 Full: A vendor is sent or has access to all of the data that is hosted in your Roster Server.

-Basic: A vendor is sent or has access to the data that is related to both the Organizations AND Courses that is defined by the App Permissions.
+Custom: A vendor is sent or has access to the data that is related to both the Organizations AND Courses that is defined by the App Permissions.
 This means, the vendor will not have access to any user data that is not part of both lists of approved Orgs and Courses as defined in the App Permissions.

 None: The vendor has no access to the data hosted in your Roster Server.